Nerajno/begin-to-code/lessons/python/lesson-1/presentation.md

 print('Hello', your_name, '!
 I predict your age is', your_age, '!!!')
 ```
 ---
+Now!
+Finally you can use these weapons to do some damage!

 This program asks 3 questions and then predicts your age.
 Please read through
 it, and understand how it works.
 Review the slides if you need to.
 You may [run it through Python Tutor](http://pythontutor.com/visualize.html#code=your_name%20%3D%20input%28'What%20is%20your%20name%3F%20'%29%0Athis_year%20%3D%20int%28input%28'What%20year%20is%20it%20now%3F%20'%29%29%0Aborn_year%20%3D%20int%28input%28'What%20year%20were%20you%20born%3F%20'%29%29%0Ayour_age%20%3D%20this_year%20-%20born_year%0Aprint%28'Hello,',%20your_name,%20'I%20predict%20your%20age%20is',%20your_age,%20'!!!'%29&cumulative=false&curInstr=0&heapPrimitives=false&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%22Toby%22,%222017%22,%221980%22%5D&textReferences=false).